-The Center Designation Report anticipated an amended Wastewater Management Plan that would have included a new "...sewer service area boundary conforming to the community Development Boundary for Town Center."
-On October 6, 1999, West Milford received substantive certification from COAH for its second round affordable housing obligation as addressed in the Township's Housing Element and Fair Share Plan (HE/FSP) dated January 22, 1997.
+Town Center is about 2.7 square miles and its boundary is depicted on Figure 3.
+It is generally bounded by State land to the west, a vacant apple orchard (formerly Terhune Gristmill) to the south, Township open space, vacant land and the Greenwood Lake Airport to the north.
+Lands within this boundary will accommodate growth to the year 2010 to promote economic development and renewal.7 Town Center is an existing, partially developed commercial and residential community that could accommodate additional growth.
+The area is accessible by three major County roadways: Union Valley Road from the south and north, Macopin Road from the south and Greenwood Lake Turnpike/Marshall Hill Road from the northeast.8 The Center Designation Report anticipated an amended Wastewater Management Plan that would have included a new "...sewer service area boundary conforming to the community Development Boundary for Town Center."9 On October 6, 1999, West Milford received substantive certification from COAH for its second round affordable housing obligation as addressed in the Township's Housing Element and Fair Share Plan (HE/FSP) dated January 22, 1997.
 To address the "new construction" obligation of 98 units the Township relied upon the "Town Center", specifically the implementation of "inclusionary zoning" within the higher residential densities permitted in the R-1/Planned Neighborhood (R1/PN) zone district.
-By 2001, however, the West Milford Township Council decided to withdraw the request for "Town Center" designation stating in its Resolution No. 2001-36, adopted on February 15, 2001, "...in order to facilitate the Township's conducting a thorough and objective re-examination of its Master Plan consistent with sound planning concepts and a participatory planning process, unencumbered by prior planning priorities and policies."
-10 West Milford did not initiate any further action to implement "center" designation although the Township did retain the R-1/PN Zone District residential zoning notwithstanding the fact that such zoning outside of a designated center was inconsistent with the policies of State Development and Redevelopment Plan, specifically Planning Area 5.
+By 2001, however, the West Milford Township Council decided to withdraw the request for "Town Center" designation stating in its Resolution No. 2001-36, adopted on February 15, 2001, "...in order to facilitate the Township's conducting a thorough and objective re-examination of its Master Plan consistent with sound planning concepts and a participatory planning process, unencumbered by prior planning priorities and policies.".10 West Milford did not initiate any further action to implement "center" designation although the Township did retain the R-1/PN Zone District residential zoning notwithstanding the fact that such zoning outside of a designated center was inconsistent with the policies of State Development and Redevelopment Plan, specifically Planning Area 5.
 Of the four inclusionary sites in the certified second round HE/FSP - Stanford Village, Valley Ridge, Random Woods, and Bald Eagle Manor - only Bald Eagle proceeded to construction.
-On December 8, 2005 the West Milford Planning Board adopted a third round HE/FSP, subsequently amended on November 29, 2007, which did not proceed through the substantive certification process.
-It did, however address the prior round sites as follows: The Township's Round Two Substantive Certification consisted of four inclusionary sites, and one mediated site zoned commercial for which the owner agreed to provide an "in lieu" contribution.
-One inclusionary site and the mediated commercial site never proceeded with a development application.
-Furthermore, the two sites exhibit extreme environmental constraints that prohibit the development previously anticipated.
-Two other inclusionary sites, Valley Ridge Gardens and Random Woods, are not expected to develop.
-Valley Ridge has been denied its final approval from the Township Planning Board and has had its Highlands exemption revoked by DEP.
-Random Woods has not pursued its final subdivision approval with the Township Planning Board and has not received the necessary highlands approvals.
-9 Ibid.
-Page 26.
+On December 8, 2005 the West Milford Planning Board adopted a third round HE/FSP, subsequently amended on November 29, 2007, which did not proceed through 7 Center Designation Report, West Milford Township, West Milford Township Planning Board, August 7, 1998, page 4.
+8 Ibid.
+Page 11.